limeroblox/haxel.lua/README.md

 Supported Games:

-Blackout Genera:

- Blackout Modded

- Blackout: Revival (Main Game)
+Blackout: Revival (and its copies, execpt for PDS)

 Transfur Outbreak